aws-samples/arc325-multiple-accounts-workshop/docs/cross-account-manager.md

 2. Provide the StackSet Name `CrossAccountManager`, then enter 12 digit account Id of your Shared Services Account (Cross Account Manager Master) for `MasterAccountID` parameter and proceed by clicking 'Next'.

-3. Enter the 12 digit account ID of `Billing`, `Security`, and `Application One` accounts as comma separated under 'Deploy stacks in accounts' field.
+3. Enter the 12 digit account ID of `Security`, and `Application One` accounts as comma separated under 'Deploy stacks in accounts' field.

 4. Add 'EU (Ireland)' in the 'Specify Regions' field.